 The museum re-opened on the 17th September 2016 and on the 6th November there was a ceremonial re-opening by Sir Norman Stoller CBE KStJ DL.

 An amazing group of volunteers continues to help maintain, and develop, the museum.
-From back room accessions, accounts, building, garden and kitchen maintenance, to public collection displays, reception duties, through to social media and website activities we are forever indepted to our volunteers.
+From back room accessions, accounts, building, garden and kitchen maintenance, to public collection displays, reception duties, through to social media and website activities we are forever indebted to our volunteers.

 Our fantastic “Friends” group organise much needed fund raising events, a newsletter and an annual subscription membership scheme.
 We ask that you link to join the “Friends” group from this page and/or attend events.